aws-samples/gen-ai-on-eks/modules/2-serving-finetuned-model.md

-## Module: Deploying a Non Fine-Tuned Model with Ray and Amazon S3
+## Module: Deploying Fine-Tuned Model with Ray and Amazon S3

 ### Objective